munemshams/Creating-a-Chest-X-Ray-Pneumonia-Classifier-using-PyTorch/README.md

 5. Trains the model on the dataset
 6. Saves the trained model weights

-Output produced:
+After training completes, the trained model file is generated automatically:

 ```
 resnet_xray_model.pth
 ```

-This file contains the trained neural network parameters.
+This file contains the learned parameters of the neural network.

+The model file is **not included in the repository** because it is generated automatically when the training script is executed.

 ---